material-motion/material-motion/concepts/README.md

 This chapter explores concepts that could be considered building blocks of rich, interactive motion.

-The content of this chapter is written for software engineers.
+Its content is written for software engineers.